Dance for Dravet, benefitting the Dravet Syndrome Foundation, scheduled for October 14, 2022

 Dravet syndrome is a rare, catastrophic, lifelong form of epilepsy that begins in the first year of life.
 Patients suffer from frequent and multiple types of seizures, including life-threatening prolonged seizures that can last for hours (status epilepticus), as well as other health comorbidities and developmental delays.
 Patients with Dravet syndrome face an 18-20% mortality rate due to SUDEP (Sudden Unexpected Death in Epilepsy), status epilepticus, and accidents.
 Current treatment options are limited and the constant care required for someone suffering from Dravet syndrome severely impacts not only the patient but the quality of life for the entire family.
 Ted Odlaug, Event Co-Chair and DSF Board Member (grandfather of Anna) said, "We are so thankful to our St. Louis-based family and friends and others for their support of the mission of DSF through their participation in this event.
 My son Andrew and his wife Kim, like all parents with a child with Dravet syndrome, have to fight every day for Anna.
 The work of DSF provides them additional support, research for better treatments, and hopefully one day a cure."

 The evening event includes cocktails and dinner with live music, as well as silent and live auctions.
-Event sponsors to date include Title Sponsor, McKelvey Homes, the Odlaug Family as a Platinum sponsor, and others.
+Event sponsors to date include the Title Sponsor McKelvey Homes and Platinum Sponsors the Brennan and Odlaug Families, Greenleaf Gallery, and Hans & Maggie Wiemann.
 You can learn more about the event, become a sponsor, or purchase tickets at www.dancefordravet.org.
 Jim Brennan, Event Co-Chair said, "Last year was our most successful Dance for Dravet and we hope this year we will once again exceed our expectations.
 The entire Brennan Family was so appreciative of the generosity of everyone to help try and find a cure for this terrible disease.
 We are excited about this year’s event on October 14th."

 About Dravet Syndrome Foundation